aelkhamsi/HumanCrossing.io/README.md

 # HumanCrossing.io
-A virtual world where people control characters and can video chat with people they meet on the map A presentation of the project @ https://aelkhamsi.github.io/humancrossing.html
+A virtual world where people control characters and can video chat with people they meet on the map. </br>
+A presentation of the project @ https://aelkhamsi.github.io/humancrossing.html

 To install dependencies: